kottans/backend/tasks/js_basics_1.md

 ## Task

 In this task you will get familiar with some features of NodeJS which you may have never seen in frontend development.
-Also you will take a closer look a JavaScript functions.
+Also you will take a closer look at JavaScript functions.
 Please complete the following workshops from [NodeSchool](https://nodeschool.io/):

 - [learnyounode](https://github.com/workshopper/learnyounode)
 - [functional-javascript-workshop](https://github.com/timoxley/functional-javascript-workshop)